RakeshTirlangi/yaml-generator/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the IIT License.
 See `LICENSE` for more information.

 ## ✨ Acknowledgements

 - [Streamlit](https://streamlit.io/) for the web interface
 - [Google Generative AI](https://ai.google.dev/) for natural language processing
 - [Spheron](https://spheron.network/) for ICL specifications

-## 📞 Support

-For support:
-- Open an issue in this repository
-- Contact: support@example.com
-- Documentation: [Link to docs]

 ## 🛣️ Roadmap